AlexTasev/ExpressJS-CeleraChemie/README.md

-# CeleraChemie-React.js-Project
+# CeleraChemie-ExpressJS Project
 Celera Chemie Ltd. company web site.
-Build as web project for the ReactJS fundamentals course at SoftUni.
+Build as web project for the ReactJS fundamentals and Angular courses at SoftUni, the current REST API is used to provide data to React and Angular app, built as SPA.

 Celera Chemie is an international company, dealing with laboratory supplies in the South-east Europe region.
 The company operates sales and logistic offices in Bucuresti, Nicosia and Sofia and multy- language service in English, Bulgarian, Greek and Romanian is required.